Internships

 6. Water, Food or Snacks (Please bring your own water and drinks each day).

-7. Specialty Courses and Certifications like Nitrox (Intern special price is $140 which includes
+7. Specialty Courses and Certifications (Intern special price is $290 which includes

 Manual and Nitrox dive)